 My name is Lauran.
 I am a Southern Baptist from Tennessee.
 I walked the aisle to accept Jesus at age 5 but I believe I was truly saved 12 years ago at the age of 21.
 I am currently the women’s Bible study leader at our church as well as the pastor’s wife.
 I have broken free of Beth Moore.

-I grew up attending a flagship Southern Baptist Church in Tennessee.
-It was and is one of the most vibrant churches in the convention; its former and current pastors have been the President of the Southern Baptist Convention and both served on the Baptist Faith and Message Committee.
+I grew up attending Bellevue Baptist Church in Memphis, Tennessee.
+It was and is one of the most vibrant churches in the convention; its former (Adrian Rogers) and current (Steve Gaines) pastors have been the President of the Southern Baptist Convention and both served on the Baptist Faith and Message Committee.
 At this faithful church, the Bible was proclaimed as God’s inerrant word.
 Growing up in a church like that, I was often involved in Bible study.
 One of my favorite Bible study authors was Beth Moore.
 I was heavily involved in her studies for years.
 I have seen her speak live multiple times, done countless numbers of her studies and own tons of her books.
 I’ll never forget the day five years ago when my husband informed me that Beth Moore may not be a sound teacher.

 My husband had stumbled across the profile on Beth Moore at the Christian Apologetics Research Ministry (CARM) website.
 Incredulously, my Baptist husband read Matt Slick’s negative critique of Beth Moore.
 He was surprised to see that CARM, one of the most trusted online sources for Christian doctrine, did not recommend participating in Beth Moore studies.
 He knew she was the darling of Southern Baptist women’s studies and a best-selling author at LifeWay.
 After studying the article, my husband couldn’t help but agree with Slick’s assessment.
 The evidence was right there.
 Beth Moore was not a sound teacher.
 Sheepishly, he informed me that Beth Moore may not be a sound teacher.
 I was aghast!